blogs.sanpreetsingh.com

 • more reassurance through actions, not only demands

-This is where Reconnecting Emotionally With Your Partner feels especially relevant.
-Many couples need to restore emotional closeness before physical closeness starts feeling easy again.
+This is where rebuilding closeness slowly and safely feels especially relevant.
+Many couples need to restore emotional closeness before intimacy starts feeling easy again.

 Clarify boundaries with care